MinecraftModDevelopment/Modding-Resources/README.md

-# Modding-Ressources
+# Modding-Resources
-A set of ressources for minecraft modding with MinecraftForge by the community
+A set of resources for minecraft modding with MinecraftForge by the community